 As you travel along the road toward entrepreneurship, you will talk about your business to many different people and in many different situations.
 Sometimes it will be a formal business pitch, and other times it will be during a casual conversation.
 Either way it’s good to know how to talk about your business, to have a story in mind.
-In this session, Morgan Slain, Director of the SCU Ciocca Center for Innovation and Entrepreneurship's Bronco Venture Accelerator and active private equity and venture capital investor, lends his expertise on techniques for successful business storytelling.
+In this session, adapted from the ideas of Ameen Haque, Morgan Slain, Director of the SCU Ciocca Center for Innovation and Entrepreneurship's Bronco Venture Accelerator and active private equity and venture capital investor, lends his expertise on techniques for successful business storytelling.

 - Why a Story?